ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Medica Regen

 Restores HP during the status phase.
-The amount restored is equal to 10% of your maximum HP.
+The amount restored is equal to your Level * Stamina * 0.1

 ### Status: Medicaga Regen

 Restores HP during the status phase.
-The amount restored is equal to 20% of your maximum HP.
+The amount restored is equal to your Level * Stamina * 0.2

 ### Status: Meditation

 Restores MP during the status phase.
-The amount restored is equal to 1% of your maximum MP.
+The amount restored is equal to your Level * Spirit * 0.05

 ### Status: Miasma